Ever feel conflicted about your submissive side? Do you love doing all kinds of humiliating acts in the bedroom and then feel ashamed after climax?

-I love nothing more than submitting to a beautiful woman but outside of the bedroom the thought of anyone taking advantage of me (male or female), treating me badly or getting one over on me fills me with anger.
+I love nothing more than submitting to a beautiful woman, but outside of the bedroom the thought of anyone taking advantage of me (male or female), mistreating me or getting one over on me fills me with anger.

-I'd been in relationships that were fairly normal outside of the bedroom but left my vanilla partners' confused and uneasy about my abrupt personality change in the bedroom.
+I'd been in relationships that were reasonably normal outside of the bedroom but left my vanilla partners' confused and uneasy about my abrupt personality change in the bedroom.

 I recently chatted to a bodybuilder who loved to dress up in pink panties and listen to women laugh at him but felt deeply confused because he considered himself a "real man" and couldn't come to terms with the idea of being submissive.

 How can this be?
 Surely a submissive person is naturally passive and will happily let others take control in most situations?

 It wasn't until I came across the word "bottom" that I started to get some insight into my confusion.
 I'd seen the word used a lot on Fetlife but never actually knew what it meant and just assumed it was some other kink.

 A bottom is someone who plays the role of a submissive during a BDSM scene but isn't necessarily a submissive person outside of the bedroom.

 They have specific fetishes: like female domination, pegging, verbal humiliation or feet and they enjoy having these indulged during BDSM play.

 While these activities on the outside appear to be submissive, the bottom isn't a submissive.